utkarshagarwal1103/location-tracker-service/README.md

    5. few values are set as yml file level like context path & server side url
    6. Utilities are created for email validation and getting coordinates.
    7. WebClient is Used to retrieve response from Server.
+   8. Project Structure is seperated as Controller -> SERVICE -> DAO

   Next Steps -